 Liz previously worked at the National Congress of American Indians where she supported tribal governments as they implemented expanded criminal jurisdiction over non-Indians under the 2013 Violence Against Women Act and wrote a comprehensive five-year report that has been cited by Congress on countless occasions.
-She began her legal career at the NAACP Legal Defense and Educational Fund where she led a desegregation case in one of the largest school districts in Florida and worked on the challenge to Alabama’s Voter ID law.
+Liz began her legal career at the NAACP Legal Defense and Educational Fund where she led a desegregation case in one of the largest school districts in Florida and worked on the challenge to Alabama’s Voter ID law.

 Liz is tribally enrolled at Nambe Pueblo where she an active member of the community.

 Harvard Law School